jakobib/swib2012/slides.md

   n. inactive because of ...

-This does not involve types of accounts (e.g. student, professor, external user etc.) because it’s difficult to find a consensus about account types among all libraries.
-Such types may be mapped to `sioc:Role`.
+This does not involve types of accounts (e.g. student, professor, external user etc. each as `sioc:Role`) because it’s difficult to find a consensus about account types among all libraries.

 ## Account states in RDF